Excessively oily skin can dull your skin's appearance and often cause pimples, blemishes and blackheads.

 - Exercise regularly because it will nurture and cleanse the skin from within and it boosts circulation and encourages blood flow;

-- Swim in the ocean, get sunshine - a combination of soaking in sea water and a little exposure to natural sunlight can do wanders for detoxifying, re-setting and re-nourishing the composition of your skin and restoring youthful glow;
+- Swim in the ocean and get sunshine - a combination of soaking in sea water and a little exposure to natural sunlight can do wanders for detoxifying, re-setting and re-nourishing the composition of your skin and restoring youthful glow;

 - Use an infra-red sauna - Having a session in an infra-red sauna 1-2 times per week will help to detoxify the skin from the inside out and is also a very healthy, restorative and meditative practice for all over body and mind health;

-- Use a natural blemish product: the Skin’s Love Potion Blemish Clean Up Gel uses aloe vera and other natural ingredients to clear up skin.
+- Use a natural blemish clean up product such as our Skin’s Love Potion Blemish Clean Up Gel prepared from aloe vera and other natural ingredients to clear up skin.